 5. When Will Apple Watch Be Able to Measure Blood Pressure Without Extra Peripherals?

 There are some rumors that the Apple Watch will come with Blood Pressure, Blood Glucose, and Blood Alcohol sensors in the future.
 It is anticipated that these features will come in 2022 at the latest with Apple Watch Series 8.

 According to MacRumors, Rockley Photonics, an Apple supplier, has developed a patent to measure several blood metrics.
-Although some other rumors indicate that these features could come as early as Series 7 in 2021, Rockley Photonics’s statement aligns better with Series 8 in 2022.
+Although some other rumors indicate that these features could come as early as Series 7 in 2021 (Update: it didn’t), Rockley Photonics’s statement aligns better with Series 8 in 2022.